saingsab/jaamlong/Doc/doc01.md

 Launch Postman on your computer.

-## Step 2: Fetch UUIDs and Network IDs
+## Step 2: Fetch Token IDs and Network IDs

 Before creating the request body, you'll need to obtain the following Token IDs and network IDs from your API endpoints: